2025 WACD Annual Conference & Business Meeting

 Resolutions

-WACD committees reviewed assigned resolutions and present one of three non-binding recommendations to the membership:
+WACD policy committees review resolutions adopted at area meetings and present one of three non-binding recommendations to the membership:

 - Vote to recommend passage